Undergraduate Tuition & Financial Aid

 Phi Theta Kappa (PTK)

-Beginning in the 2019-2020 Academic Year, newly admitted students to the School of Graduate and Professional Studies who are members of the Phi Theta Kappa (PTK) International Honor Society are eligible for a 10% tuition scholarship in any undergraduate program offered by the School of Graduate and Professional Studies (SGPS) at Elizabethtown College.
+Newly admitted students to the School of Graduate and Professional Studies who are members of the Phi Theta Kappa (PTK) International Honor Society are eligible for a 10% tuition scholarship in any undergraduate program offered by the School of Graduate and Professional Studies (SGPS) at Elizabethtown College.
 Candidates must provide proof of membership in PTK and possess a 3.5 cumulative GPA upon admission into SGPS.
 Candidates must maintain a 3.0 cumulative GPA throughout their program and complete a minimum of 18 credits each academic year in order to maintain the PTK discount.
 Eligible candidates should complete the PTK tuition discount form.